 The best part of this recipe is the frozen grated butter.
 If you’ve never made a scone or biscuit this way, you must try it.
 This step makes all the difference in light and fluffy scones or the perfect layers in your favorite biscuit recipe.

-Grate the frozen butter stick and place in back in the freezer while you prepare and measure the other ingredients.
+Grate the frozen butter stick and place it back in the freezer while you prepare and measure the other ingredients.

-In a large bowl whisk the granulated sugar, baking powder, baking soda, salt, and flour.
+Whisk the granulated sugar, baking powder, baking soda, salt, and flour in a large bowl.